ilSommo/spotify-audio-features/report.md

 | Danceability(2) | 0.508 | 0.411 | 0.688 | 0.522 |
 | Danceability(3) | 0.176 | 0.458 | 0.125 | 0.174 |

-However, the `BayesianModel.get_cpds` function can only return information of CPDs where the given state is made up of variables which are parents of the query variable.
+Unfortunately, the `BayesianModel.get_cpds` function only returns information of CPDs where the given state is made up of variables which are parents of the query variable.
 For example, if one wants to know the CPD of P(Valence|Chart=1), the `BayesianModel.get_cpds` would not work, since the CPD of the Valence variable uses its parents (i.e. Energy and Danceability) as conditioning variables.
 In order to compute CPD of other variable combinations, inference methods must be used.

 ### Variable independence